IHE/ITI.MHD/input/pagecontent/ITI-67.md

 **category**
 :This parameter, of type token, specifies the general classification of the DocumentReference Resource, or in Document Sharing nomenclature, the classCode of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#query-parameters) for additional constraints on the use of the token search parameter type.

+**creation**
+:This IHE defined parameter defined as [SearchParameter/DocumentReference-Creation](SearchParameter-DocumentReference-Creation.html), of type dateTime, specifies a search against the DocumentReference.content.attachment.creation.
+See FHIR [http://hl7.org/fhir/R4/search.html#date](http://hl7.org/fhir/R4/search.html#date) for use of the date search type.

 **date**
-:This parameter, of type date, specifies the time when the document was created.
-Note: The DocumentReference Resource does not yet have a query parameter for creationTime of the document; it has only a date element which is the creation date/time of the DocumentReference.
-For FHIR R4 we align these two elements so that query will function.
+:This parameter, of type date, specifies the time when the DocumentReference was created.
 See FHIR [http://hl7.org/fhir/R4/search.html#date](http://hl7.org/fhir/R4/search.html#date) for use of the date search type.

 **event**
 :This parameter, of type token, specifies the main clinical acts documented by the DocumentReference Resource, or in Document Sharing nomenclature, the eventCodeList of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#query-parameters) for additional constraints on the use of the token search parameter type.